VibinRam/DP2/Notes/Paper reading/Laurent Clustering SDSS_IV eBOSS.md

 - Influence of baryons on galaxy clustering.
 - Baryon driver fluctuation in matter power spectrum as a standard ruler.
 - 2df QSO redshfit survey.
-- This paper is going focus on systematic errors in clustering measurement.
+- This paper is going to focus on systematic errors in clustering measurement.
 Include contamination by stars, forground etc.
 - Weighting maps and exclusion masks as remedies.
 - Sample contains 70,000 optically luminous quasars in the redshift range 0.9 < z < 2.2.